 There are roughly two million couples who are currently waiting to adopt a child in the United States alone.
 There is no way for you to contact each of those families one by one.
 There is much to consider.
-Do you want adoptive families to be local so you could possibly have open visitation?
-Would you like there to be distance to ensure no awkward run-ins?
+Do you want adoptive families to be local so you could have open visitation?
+Would you like there to be a distance to ensure no awkward run-ins?
 Would you like siblings?
 Dogs?
 Cats?
 The possibilities are endless.
 The main thing to remember is this: you are in control.
 You get to make the choice and decide what you think is the best situation for your unborn child.
 Take your time with this decision and make sure it is something you are fully comfortable with.

 Likewise, take some time to check out Parent Profiles to see if any adoptive families or stories stand out to you.
 Try to narrow down what you think would be best for your unborn child.
 There are adoptive families from all walks of life, and each one of them is holding on to the dream of bringing home their new addition.
-Using insightful adoption guides to help you as you narrow down your search will make the process go more smoothly.
+Using insightful adoption guides to help as you narrow down your search will make the process go more smoothly.